dvorchuck/dvorchuck/README.md

 - SQL
 - Tableau

-I've revisited python again and decided to use it for scrapping. (in progress)
+I've revisited python again and decided to try it for scrapping.
 - Scrapy, scrapyd
 - Selenium, BeautifulSoup4
 - MongoDB

+I've decidec to switch to python instead of JavaScript.
+When I needed to extract data from REST API.
+I was a way more pleasant especially with Jupyter notebook.

 Future:
+- Building portfolio.
-- Learning Go.
+- Learning docker.
-- Build Node.js Backend based project
-- switching to Linux (unfortunately Tableau is not supported > dual boot)
+- Deploying my first web server.

 <!---
 dvorchuck/dvorchuck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.